TIBCOSoftware/snappydata/docs/howto.md

 ```

 <a id="howto-row"></a>
-### How to create row tables and run queries
+### How to Create Row Tables and Run Queries

 Row tables in SnappyData are laid out one row at a time in contiguous memory.
-Rows are typically accessed using keys and its location is determined by a hash function and hence very fast for point lookups or updates.
+Rows are typically accessed using keys and its location is determined by a hash function and thereofre fast for point lookups or updates.
 A row table can either be replicated to all nodes or partitioned across nodes.
-A row table can be created by using DataFrame API or by using SQL.
+It can be created by using DataFrame API or by using SQL.

-Refer to the [Row and column tables](http://snappydatainc.github.io/snappydata/rowAndColumnTables/) documentation for complete list of attributes for row tables.
+Refer to the [Row and column tables](./rowAndColumnTables/) documentation for complete list of attributes for row tables.

 Full source code for examples to create and perform opeartions on replicated and partitioned row table can be found in [CreateReplicatedRowTable.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CreateReplicatedRowTable.scala) and [CreatePartitionedRowTable.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CreatePartitionedRowTable.scala)

-**Create a row table using DataFrame API:**
+####Create a row table using DataFrame API:

 The code snippet below shows how to create a replicated row table using API.

-First get a SnappySession:
+**Get a SnappySession**:

 ```
     val spark: SparkSession = SparkSession